hMatoba/Piexif/README.rst

 Depends on
 ----------

-Function ÅgthumbnailÅh depends on PIL, or Pillow(Tested on Pillow 2.5.3).
+Function 'thumbnail' depends on PIL, or Pillow(Tested on Pillow 2.5.3).
-Others donÅft depend on any 3rd module.
+Others don't depend on any 3rd module.

 Environment
 -----------